-

 hold for the future.
 The other couple started to ask questions.
 They clearly

-did not understand very much of the issues involved.
+did not understand very many of the issues involved.
 Esther explained in detail

 some of the methodologies used to prevent the escape of such engineered life

 forms; methods including negative pressure gradients.
-I noted that still the
+I noted that the

-equipment used to create such negative pressure environments could fail and
+equipment used to create such negative pressure environments could still fail,

-wondered if the engineered forms of life then escape?
+and wondered if the engineered forms of life then escape.
 What backup systems

 existed?
 Would there not always be the possibility of failures?
 Esther's